oreillymedia/presentation-template/README.md

 The "sample.html" file will give you some ideas to try.

+## Create a title page

+To create a title page, just edit the "titlepage.html" file.
+This file will automatically be placed at the start of your presentation.

 ## Creating an index page

 ## Viewing the site on your local machine